-Advertisers are naturally concerned with the paid search performance of their campaigns because it impacts both top-line revenue and expenses.
-Skillfully executed, consistent PPC account performance management will boost the return on your paid search campaigns, while lowering risk.
+Skillfully executed, consistent PPC account performance management will boost the return on your paid search campaigns while lowering risk.

-The question becomes what degree of management, and that varies depending upon the environment the campaign operates in, and the stage of development of the campaign.
+The question becomes what degree of management, which varies depending upon the environment the campaign operates in, and the stage of development of the campaign.

 Automated bidding reduces campaign management time